AureusStratus/ExoGenesis/README.md

 `note`: The plasma orb trail idea originally came from the exotic mod as well as the energy sphere ability on my primordial, and earth unit

 ## The mod adds:
-A lot of stuff, including many new units, turrets, four more factions and more
+A lot of stuff, including many new units, turrets, five factions and more

 ## Mod races/factions
-Exogenesis contains five different races each with there own lore, weapons, defense, and units.
+Exogenesis contains five different races each with their own lore, weapons, defenses, and units.

 `Credits to Đuvent for making both the lore of the factions and the two attack maps`